trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-file-added.md

 # github_is_file_added

-Category: Github
-Description: Check if the specified file was added as part of PR changes.
-Type: Condition

 ## Description

 **Type**: Condition

-Check if specified files was added as part of PR changes
+Checks if a specified files was added as part of a PR change.

 ## Params

-- **fileName:** file path in the repository
+- **fileName:** The file path in the repository.

 ## Outputs